 Surgery to Treat Bladder and Pelvic Floor Conditions

 If you’ve tried medicine, rehabilitation, or other conservative therapies without success, your doctor may recommend surgery.
-Whether you need treatment for accidental bowel leakage or adhesion, you’ll find a full range of safe, state-of-the-art gynecologic surgery and urogynecology procedures at Tower Health.
+Whether you need treatment for accidental bowel leakage or adhesion, you’ll find a full range of safe, state-of-the-art gynecologic surgery and urogynecology procedures at Tower Health facilities.

 Whenever possible, we use minimally invasive options that may improve your quality of life with less pain, fewer complications, and a faster recovery.
 These options include laparoscopic surgery, robotic surgery, and vaginal access procedures.